 Is It Safe To Eat Cherries During Pregnancy?

 Yes.
-Cherries are full of nutrients, and they are safe to eat unless you are allergic to them.
+Cherries are safe to eat unless you are allergic to them.
+They are a rich source of nutrients and pack a healthy punch.
 The pit is the only part that should not be eaten.
-Also, do not over eat them as they can create gas and cause bloating.
-Eating cherries moderately is absolutely fine and do good to your body.
+Also, do not overeat them, as they can create gas and cause bloating.
+Eating cherries moderately is absolutely fine and is good for your body.

 Health Benefits Of Cherries During Pregnancy

 The delicious red fruit can boost your health during pregnancy as cherries are a storehouse of nutrients such as vitamins, minerals, protein, iron, calcium and others.
 Therefore, cherries can be a healthy snack option for pregnant women.
-Here are a few more ways cherries can benefit you:
+Here are a few more ways cherries can benefit you (1):

 1. Boost the immune levels:

 Cherries contain healthy levels of vitamin C, which have antioxidant properties.
 They play a vital role in removing the free radicals, which can cause various infections and diseases.
 Moreover, the immunity levels remain low during pregnancy.
-Cherries can boost your immunity levels.
+Cherries contain flavonoids, a type of antioxidant made by plants to fight infections and boost your immunity levels.

 2. Promote newborn’s brain health:

-Anthocyanins found in cherries protect neural cells and promote brain health of the fetus (1).
-A new variety, Balaton cherries can help you in preventing pregnancy brain (bouts of forgetfulness during pregnancy).
+AnthocyaninsiXNaturally occurring pigments in fruits and vegetables that benefit human health found in cherries protect neural cells and promote brain health of the fetus (2).
+A new variety, Balaton cherries can help you in preventing pregnancy forgetfulness.

 3. Relieve swelling and inflammation: